Consensys-Network-State/ds3/packages/ui/src/components/button/README.md

 # Button Component

-The `<Button />` component provides a cross-platform button that adapts to React Native environments while providing platform-native APIs.
+The `<Button />` component provides a cross-platform button control that adapts to both web and React Native environments while maintaining a consistent API and design.

 ## Installation

+Import the Button component from the DS3 package.

 ```tsx
 import { Button } from '@consensys/ds3';